ruturajvy/DevOps/README.md

  The provisioning and configuring of the jenkins server is done on a remote VM using ansible.
 The build jobs for both applications are setup automatically on jenkins using the jenkins-job-builder and the build jobs are executed using git hooks that are triggered whenever a push is made to their respective repositories.
 A simple test script is also run in the end after each build to verify whether the proper functionality of the applications remian intact.

  ### Instructions

+ #### Step 1: Provisioning a remote VM to run the Jenkins build server and to host checkbox and iTrust2 applications.

  **pre-requisites**: AWS account

 - Use `git clone https://github.ncsu.edu/alagava/Project-DevOps.git` to clone our project repository.